Why is purpose so important to business culture?

 The first will be obvious and fit with your business.
 In my case, that’s number 8 – Decent Work and Economic Growth.
 The second is something I feel strongly about, Quality Education, which is number 4 on the list.
 The charity I support is Dr Graham’s Homes.
 This is now a school for underprivileged children in India but was originally the orphanage where my grandmother spent her early years.
 Another of my clients is an Academy Trust working in deprived areas.
 They are obviously in the business of education (number 4) but are also passionate about number 10 – Reducing Inequalities.
 This gives their culture a strong message of inclusion.

-The cynics amongst us would say the purpose of most businesses is making as much money as possible.
+The cynics amongst us would say the purpose of most businesses is to make as much money as possible.
 But this has little resonance with employees.
 Far more effective is to make your purpose around having a positive impact on the world.
 Properly articulated, this should be felt deeply by your staff, galvanising productivity and engagement.
 And guess what?
 This also increases profit.

 Provides a clear direction forwards